Mapping the Spiral of Silence: Surveying Unspoken Opinions in Online Communities: Method

 \subsection{Opinion Expression Survey}

-Next, we use the generated viewpoints to gauge the rate of self-silencing among active community members.
-Since these self-silenced viewpoints will not be posted on Reddit, we directly survey community members to measure this phenomenon.
+Next, we use the validated viewpoints from Sec.~\ref{sec:valid_generate} to gauge the rate of self-silencing among active community members.\footnote{Our study is pre-registered on OSF at this \href{https://osf.io/gze65/?view_only=03f45025105a42b1b50cd6936ece06d0}{link}.} Since these self-silenced viewpoints will not be posted on Reddit, we directly survey community members to measure this phenomenon.
 The goal of our survey is to identify how willing an individual is to share their opinion on a topic to a subreddit.
 Specifically, we are interested in the following dimensions: (1) differences in sharing behavior when individuals view themselves as being in the majority versus minority; and (2) how self-silencing differs across subreddits.